Al-Ma'arri: Asceticism

 Al-Ma'arri was an ascetic, renouncing worldly desires and living secluded from others while producing his works.
 He opposed all forms of violence.
 In Baghdad, while being well received, he decided not to sell his texts, which made it difficult for him to live.
 This ascetic lifestyle has been compared to similar thought in India during his time.

-Unjust exploitation of animals
+Veganism

-In al-Ma'arri's later years he chose to stop consuming meat and all other animal products (i.e., he became a practicing vegan).
+In al-Ma'arri's later years, he chose to stop consuming meat and all other animal products (i.e., he became a practicing vegan).
 He wrote:

 Antinatalism

 Al-Ma'arri's fundamental pessimism is expressed in his antinatalist recommendation that no children should be begotten, so as to spare them the pains of life.
 In an elegy composed by him over the loss of a relative, he combines his grief with observations on the ephemerality of this life:

 Al-Ma'arri's self-composed epitaph, on his tomb, states (in regard to life and being born): "This is my father's crime against me, which I myself committed against none."